bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 #### `STYLE_DEFAULT`

 The `STYLE_DEFAULT` category includes everything in `STYLE_BASIC`, as well as style checks that we recommend for consistent, maintainable Protobuf schemas.
-We recommend applying all of these checks to any schema you develop.The `STYLE_DEFAULT` category includes these rules on top of `STYLE_BASIC`:
+We recommend applying all of these checks to any schema you develop.

+The `STYLE_DEFAULT` category includes these rules on top of `STYLE_BASIC`:

 - `ENUM_VALUE_PREFIX` checks that enum values are prefixed with ENUM_NAME_UPPER_SNAKE_CASE.
 - `ENUM_ZERO_VALUE_SUFFIX` checks that enum zero values are suffixed with \_UNSPECIFIED (suffix is configurable).